-Because of the risk of hepatotoxicity, JUXTA PID is available only through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS) called the JUXTA PID REMS PROGRAM [see WARNINGS AND PRECAUTIONS].
+Because of the risk of hepatotoxicity, JUXTAPID is available only through a restricted program under a Risk Evaluation and Mitigation Strategy (REM S) called the JUXTAPID REMS Program [see WARNINGS AND PRECAUTIONS].
+Prescribe JUXTAPID only to patients with a clinical or laboratory diagnosis consistent with HoFH.
+The safety and effectiveness of JUXTAPID have not been established in patients with hyperchole sterolemia who do not have HoFH [see INDICATIONS AND USAGE].

 Lomitapide mesylate is a white to off-white powder that is slightly soluble in aqueous solutions of pH 2 to 5.
 Lomitapide mesylate is freely soluble in acetone, ethanol, and methanol; soluble in 2-butanol, methylene chloride, and acetonitrile; sparingly soluble in 1-octanol and 2-propanol; slightly soluble in ethyl acetate; and insoluble in heptane.

-Each JUXTAPID capsule contains lomitapide mesylate equivalent to 5, 10, or 20 mg lomitapide free base and the following inactive ingredients: pregelatinized starch, sodium starch glycolate, microcrystalline cellulose, lactose monohydrate, silicon dioxide and magnesium stearate.
-The capsule shells contain gelatin and titanium dioxide.
-In addition, the orange capsule shells contain red iron oxide.
+Each JUXTAPID capsule contains lomitapide mesylate equivalent to 5, 10, 20, 30, 40 or 60 mg lomitapide free base and the following inactive ingredients: pregelatinized starch, sodium starch glycolate, microcrystalline cellulose, lactose monohydrate, silicon dioxide and magnesium stearate.
+The capsule shells of all strengths contain gelatin and titanium dioxide; the 5 mg, 10 mg and 30 mg capsules also contain red iron oxide; and the 30 mg, 40 mg and 60 mg capsules also contain yellow iron oxide.
 The imprinting ink contains shellac, black iron oxide, and propylene glycol.

 This monograph has been modified to include the generic and brand name in many instances.